 Cat Breed Guide

 While most cats are domestic shorthairs (mixed breed), understanding cat breeds can help you choose a companion that fits your lifestyle, anticipate potential health issues, and appreciate your cat's unique characteristics.
-This guide covers popular breeds, their traits, and considerations for potential owners.
+This article covers popular breeds, their traits, and considerations for potential owners.

 Understanding Cat Breeds